learn-co-curriculum/dsc-importing-data-using-pandas-lab/README.md

 ## Objectives
 You will be able to:

-- Import data from csv files and Excel files
+- Use pandas to import data from a CSV and and an Excel  spreadsheet
-- Save information to csv and Excel files
+- Use pandas to export a DataFrame to a file

 ##  Loading Files with Summary or Meta Data